jakee417/KD-Trees/README.md

 # KD Trees
 This is the code repository for the final project of Stanford's CS106b which implements a KD Tree and conducts a K Nearest Neighbor search.
+This repository uses Stanford's C++ library.

 ## FinalReport.pdf
 Final report that explains the motivation for the setup of the problem along with an explanation of the solutions with discussion.